 14.2.1 The driver, when seated normally with safety belts fastened and the steering wheel in place, must be able to cut off all electrical circuits to the ignition, all fuel pumps and the rear light by means of a spark-proof circuit breaker switch.
-It must also cut off the traction circuit.
+It must also shutdown the ERS system.